 With the success of The Curse of Frankenstein (1957), Peter Cushing’s epic association with Hammer Film Productions officially began.
 Cushing would star in an impressive twenty-two horror films for “the studio that dripped blood.”
 Horror of Dracula (1958) would prove one of the most successful.
-Opposite good friend Christopher Lee in the film’s title role, Horror of Dracula remains a classic film that defines our current interpretation of Bram Stoker’s horrifically fascinating character.
+Opposite good friend Christopher Lee in the film’s title role, Horror of Dracula is a classic film that continues to define our current interpretation of Bram Stoker’s horrifically fascinating character.

-Peter Cushing’s flawless portrayals in these gothic horror tales marked his successful transition from television star to film star.
+Peter Cushing’s flawless portrayals in these gothic horror tales evidenced his successful transition from television star to film star.
 Consistent film work had long been the goal of both Peter and his admirably supportive wife, Helen.
-But film stardom through Hammer came with a price: despite his great versatility, evidenced by decades on stage and television playing varied roles in many genres, Peter Cushing would forever be viewed as a horror film star, a label that many Hammer stars, such as Christopher Lee, found stifling.
+But film stardom through Hammer came with a price: despite Peter’s great versatility, demonstrated by decades of playing varied roles on stage and television, Peter Cushing would forever be viewed as a horror film star, a label that many Hammer stars, including Christopher Lee, found stifling.

 Bringing His Hammer Roles to Life

-Though Cushing undoubtedly would have enjoyed more varied film work, he always viewed his Hammer years with pride.
-Peter’s great talent for research, and ability to humanize these horror characters that so many viewed as one-dimensional, not only contributed to the resounding success of Hammer’s horror films, but also made the work rich and fulfilling for Peter.
-This was a man who was passionate about acting, and could quite literally bring any character to life, and enjoy the process.
+Though Peter undoubtedly would have enjoyed more varied film work, he always viewed his Hammer years with pride.
+Peter’s great talent for research, and ability to humanize these horror characters that so many viewed as one-dimensional, contributed to the resounding success of Hammer’s horror films.
+It also made the work rich and fulfilling for Peter.
+This was a man who was passionate about acting, and could quite literally bring any character to life, enjoying the process.

-Let’s get to the plot, and, as I disclaimed last week with Hamlet (1948), the plot of Horror of Dracula (1958) does vary from Bram Stoker’s classic novel, and my summary that follows is of the film!
+Let’s get to the plot, and, as I disclaimed last week with Hamlet (1948), the plot of Horror of Dracula (1958) does vary from Bram Stoker’s classic novel.
+The summary that follows is of the film, not the book.